iulianraduat/react-select-material-ui/README.md

 ### About versioning schema used for ReactSelectMaterialUi

-- Major - it will be increased if any major version of the three dependat packages changes or there are breaking changes in the code of ReactSelectMaterialUi
+- Major - it will be increased if any major version of any dependat package changes or there are breaking changes in this package
-- Minor - it will be increased if no major version of the three dependat packages changes, but there are changes of the minor or patch versions of them
+- Minor - it will be increased if any minor or patch version of any dependat package changes or there is added functionality in a backwards compatible manner
-- Patch - it will be increased if there are no changes of the three dependat packages, but there are non breaking changes in the code of ReactSelectMaterialUi
+- Patch - it will be increased if there are backwards compatible bug fixes

 ---